 -if water is silty, the boiling will make the silt drop to the bottom, leaving the clean water at the top, which is nice!

 -heating the water uses fuel and time

--the water is ‘flat’ after boiling and at least needs to be poured between 2 containers a few times to get some air back in it
+-the water is ‘flat’ after boiling and at least needs to be poured back and forth between 2 containers a few times to get some air back in it

 -waiting on the hot water to cool enough to drink.